lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 const fe: (a: number, b: number) => number = (a, b) => a + b
 ```

-Like array, function is also a kind of object in JavaScript (Actually,
+Function declaration integrates types into the function declaration itself, and
-everything except primitive values is object in JavaScript, that's sounds like
+function expression uses **function type literal** to define the type.

-Java and some of other OOP languages, right? 😏), so you can do like this
+Like array, function is also a kind of object in JavaScript, so you can do like
-without any problem:
+this without any problem:

 ```ts
 const fn: object = (a: number, b: number) => a + b
 ```

-#### Union and Intersection
+## Union and Intersection

 As we all know, JavaScript is a dynamic typing language, so one variable can be
 assigned to different types of values at different times. and when we try to get
 the value of the variable, the value can only be one of the types at one time.

-Just like the thing you done before, to support this behavior, you invented the
+As the smart designer of TypeScript,in order to support this behavior, you
-**union** and **intersection**.
+invented the **union** and **intersection** types.

-Union sounds like "or", it means a type that satisfies any one of the types in
+Union likes "or", it standard for **a type that satisfies any one of the types** in
 it.
-You can use **`|` operator** to create a union type:
+You can use **`|` operator (union operator)** to create a union type:

 ```ts [twoslash]
 // @errors: 2322
 /**
  * `number | string` means `number` or `string`
  */